All Episodes

 I mean, you know, what choice do we have?

-We either just accept their failure or we just make some changes as we we can best possibly make so we can make some progress in this country.
+We either just accept their failure or we just make some changes as we can best possibly make so we can make some progress in this country.

-So um, so I've got this sheet in front of me.
+So, um, so I've got this sheet in front of me.

 I don't know.